Carl Milles: American works

 In America he is best known for his fountains.
-Milles' fountain group The Wedding of the Waters in St. Louis symbolizes the Missouri and Mississippi Rivers merging just upstream.
+Milles's fountain group The Wedding of the Waters in St. Louis symbolizes the Missouri and Mississippi Rivers merging just upstream.
 Commissioned in 1936 and unveiled in May 1940 to a crowd of about 3000 people, the fountain caused a local uproar because of its playful, irreverent, naked, and nearly cartoonish figures, and because Milles had conceived the group as a wedding party.
 Local officials insisted that the name be changed to The Meeting of the Waters.

 Outside Detroit's Frank Murphy Hall of Justice is a Carl Milles statue, The Hand of God, which was sculpted in honor of Frank Murphy, Detroit Mayor, Michigan Governor, and United States Supreme Court Associate Justice.
 The statue was placed on a pedestal with the help of sculptor Marshall Fredericks.
 The statue was commissioned by the United Automobile Workers, and paid for by individual donations from UAW members.
 The Global Award for Entrepreneurship Research, an annual award for research on entrepreneurship, consists of a replica statuette of The Hand of God and a prize of 100,000 euros.

-Milles' sculptures sometimes offended American sensibilities, and he had a 'fig leaf' maker on retainer.
+Milles's sculptures sometimes offended American sensibilities, and he had a 'fig leaf' maker on retainer.